dee0/ocm-toi-helloworld/README.md

 Note there are a few aspects of it that are not realistic :
 - In the simulation of step 2, `./toiPackage/toiPackageExecutorConfig.yaml`, which is part of the `toiPackage`, wouldn't have references to the libraries named in the `toiExecutor`.

+  The references are there just to show the possible dependencies as much as possible

 - In the simulation of step 5, `./userInput/parametersFromCLI.yaml`, which is provided by the user on the commandline, wouldn't have references to the libraries named in the `toiPackage`.

+  The reason as the same as above.

 - In the simulation of step 5 the lambda expression defined in `getCredentials.yaml` used to simulate the [getCredentials](https://ocm.software/docs/cli-reference/help/toi-bootstrapping/#input-mapping-for-executors) function that OCM defines during spiff++ execution.